Hands-on with the new iPad: Pencil support and more

 Meet the new iPad: It's a lot like the 2017 model, but with a key feature upgrade: Pencil support.
 Compatibly with Apple's stylus -- still $99 at retail and $89 for students -- was previously only available on iPad Pro models costing twice the price.

-The starting price of the new iPad is the same: $329 (£319 in the UK, AU$469 in Australia), with a $30 discount for schools, which is a bit more than last year.
+The starting price of the new iPad is the same: $329 (£319 in the UK, AU$469 in Australia), with a $30 discount for schools, which is a bit better than last year.

 Last year's iPad felt like a remake of the iPad Air 2.
-But this is more like my favorite and departed first-gen 9.7-inch iPad Pro.
+But thanks to the addition of Pencil support, this feels more like my favorite and departed first-gen 9.7-inch iPad Pro.
 Watch the video below for my initial thoughts on using the new iPad with the Pencil.

 Other key points: